 In addition to making overall changes to your diet, focusing on incorporating specific foods with anti-inflammatory effects can also help.
 Inflammation-busting foods that may improve your RA include a variety of whole foods and spices.

-- Fruits: including fruits in your diet increases levels of phytochemicals in your body and can help to manage symptoms of many chronic diseases, including arthritis, cardiovascular disease, asthma and cancer1.
-These phytochemicals can help reduce inflammation, a key component of RA.
+Fruits in your diet increases levels of phytochemicals in your body and can help to manage symptoms of many chronic diseases, including arthritis, cardiovascular disease, asthma and cancer.
+These phytochemicals can help reduce inflammation, which is a key component of RA.
 Fruits such as blueberries, grapes, plums and grapefruits have specifically been identified as the best for reducing symptoms of RA.
 In fact, in a recent study of RA patients, blueberries were one of top foods that helped to alleviate RA symptoms.

-- Vegetables: leafy green vegetables are full of antioxidants which can help decrease inflammation, an important factor in the progression of RA.
-The darker the vegetable is, the more likely it is to be full of antioxidants; be sure to load your shopping cart with kale, spinach, broccoli and other dark green vegetables.
+Leafy green vegetables are full of antioxidants, which can help decrease inflammation.
+This is an important factor in the progression of RA.
+The darker the vegetable is, the more likely it is to be full of antioxidants, so be sure to load your shopping cart with kale, spinach, broccoli and other dark green vegetables.

-- Fish rich in omega-3 fatty acids: omega-3 fatty acids decrease inflammation by lowering pro-inflammatory proteins, C-reactive protein and interleukin-6.
+Omega-3 fatty acids decrease inflammation by lowering pro-inflammatory proteins, C-reactive proteins and interleukin-6.
 This decrease of inflammation can lead to an improvement of RA symptoms.
 A clinical trial showed that RA patients taking fish oil had less pain and morning stiffness than the control group, who did not take fish oil.
 The best sources of this fish oil are cold water fish, such as salmon, sardines and tuna.

-- Nuts: if you aren’t a fan of fish, you can get your omega-3 fatty acids by eating nuts, which happen to also be a great source of muscle-building protein.
+If you are not a fan of fish, you can get your omega-3 fatty acids by eating nuts, which happen to also be a great source of muscle-building protein.
 The nuts with the highest levels of omega-3s are walnuts, almonds, macadamia nuts and hazelnuts.

-- Whole grains: whole grains are full of anti-inflammatory nutrients, including phytic acid, vitamin E and selenium.
-Foods like oatmeal, bulgur and brown rice contain these nutrients, with the added benefit of fiber, which can help with weight control.
+Whole grains are full of anti-inflammatory nutrients, including phytic acid, vitamin E and selenium.
+Foods like oatmeal, bulgur and brown rice contain these nutrients, with the added benefit of fiber, and can help with weight control.

-- Spices: certain spices, including ginger, turmeric and curcumin, have long been thought to fight inflammation.
+Certain spices, including ginger, turmeric and curcumin have long been thought to fight inflammation.
 Ginger can help to decrease inflammation by slowing down the production of prostaglandin, one of the chemicals responsible for pain and inflammation.
 Turmeric, and its active ingredient curcumin, can also reduce inflammation and pain in RA patients.

-While focusing on foods to help with symptoms and inflammation, you can also help your RA by avoiding certain foods.
+While focusing on foods that help with symptoms and inflammation is good, you can also help your RA by avoiding certain foods.
 In one survey, a quarter of patients with RA reported that their diet directly affects their RA symptoms, with sugar-filled soda and desserts most commonly listed as the types of foods that make their RA worse.

 Foods high in saturated fats, including red meat and full-fat dairy, can also trigger inflammatory reactions in our body.
-Trans fats, which are added to processed foods to help improve shelf-life, can also lead to inflammation.
+Trans fats, which are added to processed foods to help improve shelf life, can lead to inflammation.
 It is best to avoid these types of foods for your heart and joint health.